Twig6943/BhModloaderLinux/README.md

 or add me on discord my discord is twig6843

-(Also you can use smartsprite without wine using the .jar if you're modding on linux)
+(Also you can use smartsprite without wine using the .jar if you're modding on linux which can be found here: https://github.com/Epicsninja/BrawlhallaModTools/releases)